kewlfft/ansible-aur/README.md

 # Ansible AUR helper
 Ansible module to use some Arch User Repository (AUR) helpers as well as makepkg.

-The following helpers are supported and automatically selected in the order they are listed:
+The following helpers are supported and automatically selected, if present, in the order listed below:
 - [yay](https://github.com/Jguer/yay)
 - [aurman](https://github.com/polygamma/aurman)
 - [pacaur](https://github.com/rmarquis/pacaur)
 - [trizen](https://github.com/trizen/trizen)
 - [pikaur](https://github.com/actionless/pikaur)

-*makepkg* will be used if no helper was found or if it is explicitly specified.
+*makepkg* will be used if no helper was found or if it is explicitly specified:
 - [makepkg](https://wiki.archlinux.org/index.php/makepkg)

 ## Options